 On the last leg down, Wht257 refers to the hidden triple in the W box.
 The box slinks fix candidates of four numbers on 4 cells.
 But three of those numbers are confined to three cells.
 It means that those three cells must hold 2, 5 and 7 in the solution, and 3 cannot be in r4c1, and must go into r4c3.

-The example shows that slink marking can generate hidden subsets as well as naked ones, like the naked pairs SW48 and S69.
-The subset cells are “naked”, when no extra candidates are in the set.
+The West box is a lesson in subsets here.
 The four cells marked in W are a naked quad, because the only missing number, 9, cannot go into r4c2.
 The quad then locks it out of r5c1.
 It is also locked out of the three cells of the hidden triple.